StackVista/stackstate-docs/use/views/k8s-view-structure.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # View structure

 ## Overview

-A view in StackState allows you to monitor and inspect a subset of your IT environment.
+A view in Rancher Observability allows you to monitor and inspect a subset of your IT environment.
 The structure of a view is tailored towards filtering and visualizing the data in that subset (view) in an efficient way.

 ### Filters